 We strive to formulate and maintain standards of professional ethics, practices and competence in the fields of translation and interpreting, to protect the rights and interests of professional translators and interpreters, and to improve the standards, accuracy and quality of translation and interpreting.

-Our History and Policies
+History and Bylaws

 MICATA was established in Kansas City in 1978 and is one of the oldest chapters of the American Translators Association.
-Over the past thirty years, MICATA has organized countless continuing development events for our members, published dozens of issues of the MICATA Monitor (link), and worked tirelessly to promote the interests of professional translators and interpreters.
+Over the past thirty years, MICATA has organized countless continuing development events for our members, published dozens of issues of the MICATA Monitor, and worked tirelessly to promote the interests of professional translators and interpreters.